skip to Main Content

 The Ancient way of beauty

-The origin of Kobido, better known as “the ancient way of beauty”, dates back to the fifteenth century, and the legend says it was a treatment reserved exclusively for the Imperial family and the noblest and wealthy families in Japan.
-Initially considered as a beauty ritual for Empress and Geishas, it becomes a traditional art, just like Ikebana (the art of the bouquet) or the Tea ceremony.
+The origin of Kobido, better known as “the ancient way of beauty”, dates back to the fifteenth century, and the legend says it was a treatment reserved exclusively for the Imperial family and the noblest and wealthiest families in Japan.
+Initially considered a beauty ritual for Empresses and Geishas, it became a traditional art, just like Ikebana (the art of the bouquet) or the Tea ceremony.

-It is the oldest and most advanced form of facial available in Japan but it is also the name of the Japanese company and lineage that has offered it for over 540 years.
-This natural face-lift embraces a philosophy that considers beauty as a perfect balance of physical, emotional, spiritual health and treatments.
-It includes no fewer than 48 techniques, focus on special percussion-based treatment created by two of Japan’s most skilled Anma masters (Anma was a form of massage practised long before Shiatsu and western massages developed) and passed on from master to disciple throughout the generations.
+It’s the oldest and most advanced form of facial available in Japan.
+This natural face-lift embraces a philosophy that considers beauty as a perfect balance of physical, emotional, and spiritual health and treatments.
+It includes no fewer than 48 techniques, focusing on special percussion-based treatment created by two of Japan’s most skilled Anma masters (Anma was a form of massage practised long before Shiatsu and Western massages developed) and passed on from master to disciple throughout the generations.

 Most of the effectiveness of Kobido facial is due to special techniques but also to the organic formulas used during treatments which include hand-picked and selected ingredients sourced in Japan.
 Amongst them; the Imperial Green Tea (an extremely rich source of antioxidants), Rei Shi Mushroom (immune tonic), Red Kirin Ginseng (known to balance skin condition by decreasing stress and regulating hormone levels), Japanese Plum (clinically proven to tighten facial tissue with its very high levels of alkaline minerals) and Japanese Knotweed (which contains Resveratrol, an antioxidant that blocks inflammation of skin cells).

-It takes approximately 60 minutes and promises to smooth and plump the skin of the face but it is also ideal for those ladies who suffer from migraines.
-By practising regularly, one session every two to three weeks for at least ten sessions, then occasionally (once a month), Kobido massage might help us to improve the radiance of our skin, our overall wellbeing and also getting rid of those unpleasant (and so common in midlife) puffy eyes.
+It takes approximately 60 minutes to smooth and plump the skin of the face with Kobido.
+By practising it regularly, one session every two to three weeks for at least ten sessions, then occasionally (once a month), Kobido massage might help us to improve the radiance of our skin, and our overall well-being and also get rid of those unpleasant (and so common in midlife) puffy eyes.

 Like this post?
 Sign up to our newsletter to get more articles like this delivered straight to your inbox.